eda-ricercatore/gulyas-scripts/notes/deadlines.md

-+ DFT 2018, IEEE International Symposium on Defect and Fault Tolerance in VLSI and Nanotechnology Systems
++ DFT 2020, IEEE International Symposium on Defect and Fault Tolerance in VLSI and Nanotechnology Systems
 	- http://www.dfts.org
-	- ESA-ESTEC & TU Delft, Netherlands.
+	- ESA-ESRIN, Frascati (Rome) Italy.
-	- October 2–4, 2019.
+	- October 19–21, 2020.
-	- Submission deadline: May 3 and 17, 2019.
+	- Submission deadline: April 24 and May 8, 2020.